ReubenBeeler/aws-minecraft-server/README.md

 sudo systemctl start minecraft
 ```
 ### More Details
+Add `user_data.sh` as part of your EC2's user data.
+If the EC2 instance is already running, execute the user script manually using `bash user_data.sh`.
+If not already running, launch the EC2 instance (which will execute `user_data.sh` on boot).

-Make sure `git` is installed.
+Make sure `git` is installed on your EC2.
 If you're unsure if `git` is already installed, run
 ```bash
 which git >/dev/null && echo git is installed at $(which git) || echo Need to install git
 ```